 The types and amounts of compensation an injury victim may receive in a DUI accident will depend on the severity of the injuries and the facts of the case.
 Because the damages in a DUI accident case can be substantial, insurance companies for the drunk driver will sometimes fight injury claims.

 A personal injury attorney with experience handling DUI accident cases understands how to value a DUI accident claim to maximize the amount of recovery.
 This is important in cases where the victim will require long-term or permanent personal and/or medical care because that care can cost millions of dollars over the life of the person.

-Contact Handler, Henning & Rosenberg LLP for a free consultation.
+Contact Handler, Henning & Rosenberg LLC for a free consultation.
 Our personal injury attorneys have experience handling DUI accident cases.
 Let us help you recover the compensation you deserve.